32 new bars, restaurants and beach clubs opening soon in Dubai

 Keep these on your radar…

 Dubai is a city that never stands still with new venues popping up all of the time.
-We’re bringing you the inside scoop on some of the most exciting bars, restaurants and beach clubs opening in Dubai in 2022.
+We’re bringing you the inside scoop on some of the most exciting bars, restaurants and beach clubs opening in Dubai in the coming months.

 Bookmark this list as we will keep it updated…